satya164/quik/README.md

 ```sh
 quik --watch file1.js file2.js
 ```

+When using the `--run` option, the `index.html` file is always generated on the fly and served.
+If you want to use your own `index.html` file, just use `--watch`.

 You only need to specify the entry points, not all scripts.
 Most of the time it'll be just one script.
 Note that Hot Module Replacement won't work for any components in the entry points.